LOADING...

 9. Forgetting About Sustainability and Decarbonization –

-Building project today faces pressure to be greener and more sustainable.
+Building projects today face pressure to be greener and more sustainable.
 Failing to specify low-GWP refrigerants, renewable energy integration (like solar-assisted HVAC or geothermal), and electrified heating systems means higher operating costs and compliance risks.
 Many modern projects already require net-zero energy solutions or seek carbon-neutral certification.
 Sustainability is not a buzzword; it’s a design imperative that affects building value, occupant health, and regulatory compliance.

 10. Insufficient Documentation and Operator Training –